Stuartferguson00/CGQeMCMC/README.md

-Code used in the paper "Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer"
+Code used in the paper "Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer": https://arxiv.org/abs/2405.04247

 It builds upon the numerics in Layden's work on the Quantum enhanced Markov Chain Monte Carlo (QeMCMC): https://www.nature.com/articles/s41586-023-06095-4, with the main contribution focussed on applying a "coarse graining" to the quantum proposal in order to analyse the possibility of some dampened quantum speedup remaining while the number of required qubits is lowered.